Turbofan3360/ESP32_micropython_sbus_driver/README.md

 For higher performance, in the embedded_c_module folder you will find the .c, .h and .cmake files to compile the SBUS driver into micropython firmware - there is a guide to compiling this below.

-This returns the raw values for each channel.
+This returns 0->100% values for each channel - if it returns values outside of this, the SBUS_MIN_CH_VALUE and SBUS_MAX_CH_VALUE definitions in the sbus.h header may need tweaking.

 Example usage:
 ```python3